 The Interest and Sinking Account was established in Section 507 of the Resolution.
 This account consists of two restricted accounts: The Bond Service account and the Reserve Account.
 The Bond Service Account is funded with equal monthly transfers from the Electric Revenue Fund such that the balance, as of each payment date for interest or for principal and interest, will be equal to the amount of the payment due.
 The payments of principal and interest due on bonds are made from the Bond Service Account.
 The Reserve Account is funded by transfers from the Electric Revenue Fund, as necessary, to maintain a balance equal to the maximum combined principal and interest for any future fiscal year through the life of all bonds then outstanding.
-Moneys in the Reserve Account are used for paying interest on and principal of bonds when the balance in the Bond Service Account is insufficient for making those payments.
-The total amount in the Restricted Accounts for the 2008 bond as of June 30, 2018, was \$1,663,651.
+Moneys in the Reserve Account is insufficient for making those payments.
+The total amount in the Restricted Accounts for the 2018 bonds as of June 30, 2019, was \$2,467,760.